-One of the most common questions we come across regarding diving and the various techniques, dive equipment and anything else involved in the sport we love is ‘how does a snorkel work?’
+One of the most common questions we come across regarding diving and the various techniques, dive equipment and anything else involved in the sport we love is ‘what is a snorkel and how does a snorkel work?’

 This is a justified question because after all, a snorkel is one of the most easily recognized pieces of equipment used by divers of all experience levels and even in different kinds of diving.

-So if you’re serious about learning more about diving, have invested in a great new dry snorkel for diving and it’s becoming more than just a passing hobby that you participate once in a blue moon, finding out how a snorkel actually works, might be something you’ll want to learn when getting ready to explore your next best snorkeling destination.
+So if you’re serious about learning more about diving, have invested in a great new dry snorkel for diving and it’s becoming more than just a passing hobby that you participate once in a blue moon, finding out how does snorkeling work, might be something you’ll want to learn when getting ready to explore your next best snorkeling destination.

 How Do Snorkels Work?